BWeng20/rFSM/README.md

         + Target \_scxml\_*sessionid*
         + Target \_parent
         + Target *invokeid*
+    + Implement BasicHttpEvent I/O Processor _(ongoing, see [BasicHTTPEventIOProcessor](src/basic_http_event_io_processor.rs))_.
-    + Maintain _ioprocessors Variable
+    + <s>Maintain _ioprocessors Variable (finished)_</s>

 ## Architecture

 SCXML is parsed via a SAX parser, using Crate `quick-xml`.
-The resulting model can be moved to another thread.
+The resulting model is then moved to a worker thread where the FSM waits for events.

+Multiple FSM can work in parallel and communicate via their external event-queues (using channels).

+A Datamodel-instance is associated with each FSM.

 ### Overview